 Through such mapping, student learning outcomes at the course and program levels contain the required competencies and skills.
 For example, in the Education Program, the ED 110 Introduction to Teaching course, the five student learning outcomes at the course level are mapped to the five student learning outcomes at the program level which are mapped to ILO 1 - Critical Thinking and Problem Solving, ILO 2 - Communication, ILO 4 - Diversity, and ILO 5 - Civic Responsibility.
 In the Automotive Mechanics Technology program, the AM 213 Automotive Air Conditioning course, the five learning outcomes at the course level are mapped to program learning outcome #3 and ILO 1 - Critical Thinking and Problem Solving, ILO 2 - Communications and ILO 3 - Quantitative and Technological Competence.
-In the Information Technology program, the IT Web Management and Design course, the four learning outcomes at the course level are mapped to the program learning outcome #3 which is mapped to ILO 1 - Critical Thinking and Problem Solving, ILO 2 - Communications, ILO 3 - Quantitative and Technological Competence and ILO 6 - Aesthetics.
+In the Information Technology program, the IT Web Management and Design course, the four learning outcomes at the course level are mapped to ILO 1 - Critical Thinking and Problem Solving, ILO 2 - Communications, ILO 3 - Quantitative and Technological Competence.
+In the Information Technology program, the IT Web Management and Design course, the four learning outcomes at the course level are mapped to ILO 1 - Critical Thinking and Problem Solving at the course level are mapped to the program learning outcome #3 which is mapped to ILO 1 - Critical Thinking and Problem Solving at the course level are mapped to the program learning outcome #3 which is mapped to ILO 1 - Critical Thinking and Problem Solving, ILO 2 - Communications, ILO 3 - Quantitative and Technological Competence and ILO 6 - Aesthetics.
 [2.36]